cfelde/AKAP-docs/docs/patterns.md

 We start with a minimalistic example, one that only uses the AKAP registry contract.
 It does not rely on anything from AKAP utils.

-The full example is available on [https://github.com/cfelde/Using-AKAP/examples/00_Getting_started](https://github.com/cfelde/Using-AKAP/examples/00_Getting_started).
+The full example is available on [Using AKAP -> Getting started](https://github.com/cfelde/Using-AKAP/tree/master/examples/00_Getting_started).

-When deploying the [ExampleZero](https://github.com/cfelde/Using-AKAP/examples/00_Getting_started/contracts/ExampleZero) contract, in the constructor, we are doing what's called a node claim:
+When deploying the [ExampleZero](https://github.com/cfelde/Using-AKAP/blob/master/examples/00_Getting_started/contracts/ExampleZero.sol) contract, in the constructor, we are doing what's called a node claim:

 ```
 uint parent = 0;